isomerpages/psd-psw/_pstc-2024/Breakout Sessions.md

 that have reshaped the company’s culture, corporate processes, talent management, leadership development, rewards, and employee engagement strategies to drive organisational performance.</p>
+<p>Join us for an enlightening exchange with Justina, a key figure in Changi
+Airport Group's (CAG) innovation journey and workplace transformation efforts.</p>
+<p>Discover how CAG, renowned for its world-class airport services, has continually
+pushed the boundaries of innovation to redefine the travel experience and gain insights into how CAG's innovative approaches have not only enhanced operational efficiency but also elevated passenger satisfaction.</p>
+<p>Don't miss this opportunity which offers valuable lessons on driving innovation
+in even the most established industries.</p>
 </td>
 </tr>
 <tr>